 Equipment used (hardware, including the types of terminal and network used, and software), data carriers used

-As of the end of 2005, KIPOnet uses 37 UNIX Enterprise servers, and 34 NT servers.
-For greater availability, we constructed a clustering system between the Receiving and the Sending Severs, the Documents Management and the Publication Servers, the Homepage Server and the Portal Server, and the Administration Automation and the General Information Management Servers.
+As of the end of 2006, KIPOnet uses 37 UNIX Enterprise servers, 44 NT servers, and 8 Linux servers.
+For greater availability, we constructed a clustering system between the Receiving and the Sending Severs, the Documents Management and the Publication Servers, the Homepage Server and the Portal Server, Document Management Server and Gazettes Server, and the Administration Automation and the General Information Management Servers, including Search DB1 and DB2, and Search Engine 1 and 2.
 In other words, in case of system failure, the partnered server temporarily substitutes for the other.
 The interoperability of clustering allows time to address the problem.
 Since servers based on the clustering structure use the same database when applying the Oracle Parallel System, the accuracy and suitability of data is maintained if any failure occurs in the servers.

-When KIPOnet system launched in 1999, its network architecture was divided into three sections: extranet (or Internet) to enable electronic filing by applicants; patent network to handle internal IPR administration; and intranet to connect to other government offices.
-Such exclusive networks were used to exchange information off-line.
+Together with the KIPOnet upgrade to KIPOnet II in 2005, we integrated its network architecture, which was divided into three sections: extranet (or Internet) to enable electronic filing by applicants; IP network to handle internal IPR administration; and intranet to connect to other government offices.

-Together with the upgrading of the KIPOnet to KIPOnet II in 2005, those three networks were integrated into one network based on four backbones.
-The integrated network is protected by firewall and information protection systems such as Intrusion Detection System, Enterprise Security Management.
+Based on four backbones, the integrated network is protected by firewall and information protection systems such as the Intrusion Detection System, and Enterprise Security Management.
 Its network topology is Giga Ethernet and the bandwidth is different depending on the layer: Core layer - 2Gbps; Distribution layer - 1Gbps; Edge layer - 100Mbps.
 Each layer has a Fail-Over function (Active & Stand-By).

 Planning, administration, automation, security

 The Information Policy Bureau organizes comprehensive service for the public by managing the Intellectual Property Digital Library (IPDL), while each department supports its external customers.
+Since the launch of the KIPOnet system, almost all public services are also available online.
+Examples are filing an application, notifications by email and SMS, trial requests, and copy of certificates orders.
 Public services are offered online and offline through the facilities below.
-Since the launch of the KIPOnet system, almost all of public services are also available online such as filing an application, a variety of notifications by email and SMS, requesting a trial, and ordering a copy of certificates.

-To publicize the IPR system and disseminate IPR information on a national scale, KIPO designated local patent information centers in 2000.
-These centers disseminate IPR information in areas where IT inexperience is widespread, industrial complexes, and in SME-concentrated areas.
-In 2005, approximately 77,614 people used these centers for acquiring IP information, or receiving consultation via a visit or on the telephone.
-Also, 16,658 participants received free IPR education through special local programs.
+To publicize the IPR system and disseminate IPR information on a national scale, KIPO designated local IP information centers in 2000.
+These centers disseminate IPR information in areas where IT inexperience is widespread, such as industrial complexes and SME-concentrated areas.

 To integrate scattered counseling resources and promptly provide technical advice, KIPO established its Call Center in March 2002.
 Its roles can be divided as follows:

-· Counseling: procedural and technical advice for (electronic) filing, examination, registration, and trial, search and use of patent information, and evaluations for disputes such as IPR infringement
+• Counseling: procedural and technical advice for (electronic) filing, examination, registration, trial, search and use of design information, and evaluations for disputes such as IPR infringement.

-· Customer Relationship Management: customized information offerings based on the consultation records of past phone requests and opinions collected through customers’ satisfaction survey for better policies and promotional events
+• Customer Relationship Management: customized information offerings based on the consultation records of past phone requests and opinions collected through customer satisfaction surveys for better policies and promotional events.

-· Other: managing a quick response system on the Internet, dispatching a troubleshooter to help applicants with e-filing, on-line meetings between an examiner and an applicant through the local patent information centers and the Multimedia Center in KIPO.
+• Other: managing a quick response system on the Internet, dispatching a troubleshooter to help applicants with e-filing, on-line meetings between an examiner and an applicant through the local IP information centers and the Multimedia Center in KIPO.

 Collection management, preservation